tetrateio/workshop-environment/README.md

 ## Misc Notes & TODOs
 - Tetrate org is assumed to be `tetrate-workshop`
 - TSB MP Address is set in the cloud-init for the launch template.
 May need to be updated.
 This is also hardcoded in a few places in the workshop steps
+- TSB Cluster name mappings (e.g. cloud-a-01 == SOME_TSB_CLUSTER_NAME) is set in the cloud-init for the launch template.
+This will need to be updated as different TSB HOsted environments are used.